dmichael/fundamentals/README.md

 # Fundamentals

-This repository aims to collect some fundamental computer science fundamentals implemented in Golang.
+This repository aims to collect some computer science fundamentals implemented in Golang.

 ## Data Structures (Abstract Data Types)